Glacier National Park Workshop, July 21-27, 2024 (Deposit)

 Download the workshop PDF for a complete description of the workshop, including an itinerary, lodging info, what to bring, and more.

 Glacier National Park combines everything I dream of in a photographic location.
 Razor-sharp, glacially carved peaks; high-alpine, reflecting lakes; pristine streams and raging waterfalls—all easily accessed by a series of roads and trails you’d expect to find in the Swiss Alps.
 Then there’s the wildlife: bighorn sheep, mountain goats, elk, moose, and grizzly and black bear are common sights in this incredibly photogenic park.

-I’ll be joined on this adventure by my good friend Rick LePage.
-Rick is my workshop coordinator, and a great teacher and photographer in his own right.
-His presence will give us a 5:1 student-teacher ratio, ensuring that you’ll have plenty of opportunity to get the help and direction that you need throughout the workshop.
+I’ll be joined on this adventure by my good friends Rick LePage and David Archer.
+David is an amazing wildlife and landscape photographer who often comes along on our adventures, while Rick is my workshop coordinator, and a great teacher and photographer in his own right.
+Their presence will give us a 4:1 student-teacher ratio, ensuring that you’ll have plenty of opportunity to get the help and direction that you need throughout the workshop.

 Locations This workshop will be a bit different than many of my other workshops: more flexible and safari-like.
 After meeting up in Kalispell, we’ll travel to St. Mary on the eastern side of the park for four days and nights.
 There, we’ll spend time in Many Glacier, scouting for wildlife and photographing in places like Swiftcurrent Lake and the waterfalls along the creek that flows out of the lake.
 We’ll also explore the amazing eastern section of the Going to the Sun highway, from Logan Pass — with mountain goats, bighorn sheep, and the stunning Highline Trail — down to St. Mary Lake.

 Finally, we’ll spend an afternoon in the Two Medicine Lake area at the southern end of the park to shoot waterfalls and rivers.